Proxtx/life-360-tracker/README.md

 # life-360-tracker

-Saves the location of your familiy
+Saves the location of your family